-We restate the assumptions.
-Note that are similar to Assumptions 1-5, but we modify them for models with individual fixed effects.
+In this section, we present the assumptions.
+Note that they are similar to Assumptions 1-5, but we modify them for models with individual fixed effects.
 Additional assumptions are also made to use the results of Qian and Su (2016) directly.